flockamain/LLF/README.md

 # What I learned:
 *Basic Uses of linked lists

-*Usage of pointers with linked lists
+*Usage of pointers within linked lists

 *Insertion of nodes